Frequently asked questions about COVID-19 for early learning services

-Where absence continues after 4 weeks, parents/caregivers will need to complete a ‘statement of intention to return’ or provide similar evidence that indicates that a child has not permanently left the service for this continued funding.
+For absences of four weeks or more parents will need to complete a ‘statement of intention to return’ or ‘reconfirmation of enrolment to provide the evidence that a child has not permanently left the service.

 Funding for an enrolled child begins on the planned start date of their enrolment agreement.

-As per chapter 3-A-1 of the Funding Handbook, when a child does not attend on their planned start date, if there was a signed enrolment agreement in place then you can claim one week of absences.
+As per chapter 3-A-2 of the Funding Handbook, when a child does not attend on their planned start date, if there was a signed enrolment agreement in place and the reason for the absence has been documented by a letter from the child’s parent/guardian then you can claim one week of absences.

-The Ministry will recover funding claimed for absences where there is no signed enrolment agreement for the child.
+The Ministry will recover funding claimed for absences where there is no signed enrolment agreement or letter explaining the absence for the child.

-Licensed services that have insufficient available staffing because staff have COVID-19 or are required by health authorities to self-isolate, may continue to be funded by the Ministry of Education, if they are closed for these reasons.
+Licensed services that have insufficient available staffing because staff have COVID-19 or are unwell due to winter illnesses, may continue to be funded by the Ministry of Education, if they are closed for these reasons.